Building self-confidence is just one component in the lifelong journey of self improvement. Be sure to check out my foundational posts as well:

 Their self-confidence is built by and based on their relentless pursuit of what they want, not other people’s opinions of it.

-That is the point that you have to get to.
+That is the point you have to reach for.
 The point where your mission and vision is of utmost importance.

-You must, of course, have a mission or vision to begin with.
-If you don’t, you can grab my mission and vision builder for free at the bottom of this page.
+Of course, you must have a vision and/or mission to begin with.
+If you don’t, grab my vision and mission builder for free right here:

 Setting goals and building a mission and vision is one of the essential ingredients for becoming the best version of yourself.